Monczak/LanguageCorruptor/README.md

 This will train the generator on the specified text file and create a 10000-character piece of text, which will be saved in the output file.
 Analysis data for the training files will be saved in cache.bin, in the same directory as the generator, for reuse in other generation attempts based on the same training files.

 The model supports multiple training files - just type their paths one after the other.
+The generator will warn you if files are of uneven length - if this happens, the model would favor the longer training texts over the shorter ones, resulting in generated text that resembles the larger file more than the others.

 #### Command line arguments
 - `-f, --files` - Paths to the training files.
 Can be absolute.